ketikat/Kat-Ballo-Portfolio/README.md

-# Kat-Ballo-Portfolio
-web dev portfolio
+# Kat Ballo - Web Dev Portfolio

 This is my web developer portfolio.
 It runs beautifully on Google Chrome with full SVG animations.
+However, on other browers the animations are disabled.

-The animation is disabled on other web browsers.
-It was inspiried by this coddrops project: https://tympanus.net/Development/ShapeMorphIdeas/index4.html
+This was inspiried by this coddrops project: https://tympanus.net/Development/ShapeMorphIdeas/index4.html

 ## Getting Started